-Shopping is quite good in Canggu even for someone like me, who isn’t into shopping at all.
+Shopping is quite good in Canggu even for someone like me who isn’t into shopping.
 I still like to look around.

-Most shops are along the main roads in Canggu, and many of them are either boutique clothing stores, or shops selling homeware, natural and sustainable and eco-conscious products.
+Most shops are along the main roads in Canggu, and many are either boutique clothing stores or shops selling homeware, natural, sustainable, and eco-conscious products.

 Here are some of the ones I really like to visit while I am in Canggu:

-- Ratuh Plastik – they focus on sustainability and sell eco-conscious products and organic food
+- Ratuh Plastik – focus on sustainability and sell eco-conscious products and organic food

 - Alive Wholefoods Store Canggu – get organic fruits and vegetables and other natural products

 - Bungalow Living Bali – an excellent store selling Balinese-inspired homeware